Angad-Thapa26/3key/README.md

 3Key – PowerPoint Remote Controller
 Turn your mobile browser into a remote control for your PowerPoint presentations.
-No extra hardware, no complicated setup—just your PC, your phone, and a local server.
+No extra hardware, no complicated setup—just your PC, your phone, and a local server with the inhance feature of QR code.

  Features
 - Control your PowerPoint slides directly from your mobile device
+- Get qr code for the ip of the server so you can get easy access.
 - Works over your local private IP (no internet required)
 - Lightweight .exe file – install and run in seconds
 - Simple browser-based interface, no apps needed